Leaf-based Nissan e-NV200 XL electric van is bigger, still not US-bound

 Nissan hasn't seen fit to offer the larger, 60-kilowatt-hour battery pack from the Leaf Plus in the e-NV200.
 That pack allows the Leaf to exceed 200 miles of range on the stricter U.S. testing cycle.

 The e-NV200 launched in Europe in 2014, and Green Car Reports test drove it around that time.
-The van launched with the 24-kWh battery pack used in the Leaf at the time; it didn't get the 40-kWh pack until 2017.
+The van launched with the 24-kWh battery pack used in the Leaf at the time; it didn't get the current 40-kwh pack until 2017.

 Nissan e-NV200